Wells Fargo's Wealth profit driven by loans, managed accounts

+Generali does not need capital increase, "will not be prey" - CEO to paper

+MILAN, May 10 Generali CEO Philippe Donnet tells La Stampa in an interview:

-NEW YORK Wells Fargo Corp (WFC.N) showed again in the first quarter why it and other big banks want their financial advisers to sell fee-based products.
+NEW YORK, April 14 Wells Fargo Corp showed again in the first quarter why it and other big banks want their financial advisers to sell fee-based products.

 Profit in the "Wealth, Brokerage and Retirement" sector of the San Francisco-based bank rose 18 percent from the previous year's first quarter to a record $561 million, more than double the sector's 8 percent revenue growth to $3.7 billion, Wells Fargo said on Tuesday.